DarkStarSword/StereoCropper/README.md

 formats.
 It can open .mpo files produced by most 3D cameras, as well as side by side .jps files.
 Images are saved in the .jps format upon closing.

+Starting from version 1.1, the program saves a .spct file next to the modified .jps file, which opens the original file with the same adjustments pre-applied.
+This prevents loss of quality from successive cropping sessions, allows photos to be uncropped without having to start from scratch, and facilitates re-applying a crop to an image where the source has since been modified (e.g. by rawtherapee).

 If you find this program useful, consider supporting me on [Patreon][1]

 [1]: https://www.patreon.com/DarkStarSword